EmilyJarecki/dev-blogs/posts/OOP.md

 }

 ```

-> Abstraction allows us to simplify complex logic by hiding unnecessary details and exposing only relevant information.

 ## Inheritance
 Inheritance enables a class (child class) to inherit properties and methods from another class (parent class).
 In JavaScript, inheritance allows us to create new classes based on existing ones, promoting code reuse and reducing redundancy.